JuliaData/DataFrames.jl/doc/manual.md

+# Motivation

+We want to use Julia for statistical programming.
+Julia is already a very powerful tool for general mathematical programming, but it is missing several features that are essential for statistical programming.
+We believe the changes that must be made to prepare Julia for statistical programming can be implemented using only Julian modules/packages and will not require changes to the core language.
+As such, we are building a package called `DataFrame` that implements the necessary changes.

+To (1) explain why the missing features implemented by `DataFrame` are essential and (2) motivate the changes that need to be made to Julia to make up for their absence in the core language, we describe several examples of increasing complexity below that involve calculating various types of means:

+* _Case 1_: We want to calculate the mean of a list of 5 numbers: `x1`, `x2`, `x3`, `x4` and `x5`.
+We can represent these numbers as a vector `v = [x1, x2, x3, x4, x5]`.
+We can compute the mean of `v` in Julia using the `mean()` function from `base/statistics.jl` by calling `mean(v)`.
+For this sort of computation, Julia shines.
+* _Case 2_: The approach taken above works well unless one or more of the values `x1` through `x5` is missing.
+Most real world data sets contain missing values, but the approach for computing means used above has no ability to handle even a single missing value.
+There are two problems:
+    * None of the default numeric types in Julia that could be used to encode the values `x1` through `x5` provide any mechanism for encoding missingness.
+    * The function `mean()` used above would not know how to handle missing data points even if the values `x1` through `x5` were capable of expressing missingness.
+* _Case 3_: Even if we introduce new types for expressing missingness and overload functions like `mean()` to handle missing data, we still have no tools for calculating the mean of some variable `z` conditional on the values of two other variables `x` and `y`.
+This more general problem of calculating means conditional on other information is called regression and is one of the core analytic tools provided by statistical theory.
+To express conditional means, we need two things: a data structure in which we can store the values of several different variables simultaneously and a method for performing regressions by specifying which variables are being conditioned on.
+The data structure we want to use in order to solve the first problem is a tabular, cases-by-variables representation of data that is ubiquitous in statistical computing and is largely equivalent to the concept of a relational database.
+In order to solve the latter problem, we want to have a type of domain-specific language called model formulas that allows us to concisely specify the variable(s) we want to predict and the variable(s) we want to use to perform predictions.
+This syntax is as valuable for statistical programming as regular expressions are for processing string.

+From these example, we see that performing statistical computation in Julia will require abstract methods for dealing with all of the following:

+* Missing Data
+* Tabular Data Structures
+* Model Formulas

+While explaining how tabular data and model formulas should work in greater detail, we'll see that we also need one more change to Julia: a `Factor` type like that found in R. A `Factor` type is valuable for two reasons:

+* A `Factor` type can reduce the amount of memory required to represent data by representing a finite set of values using an efficient encoding that is expanded into full values only when necessary.
+Essentially this means that `Factor`'s behave like enumeration types and that they perform a role similar to database normalization.
+* A `Factor` type can be used to inform a statistical algorithm that an input or output variable is categorical.
+This is particularly important when specifying regression models in which a single categorical variable encoded using `Factor`'s will be replaced with an entire matrix of indicator variables that allows pure numerical computation to be done to estimate a regression model.
+This conversion of categorical data into numerical data is among the most important tasks that a statistical system performs since it is error-prone if the programmer performs it for themselves using ad hoc code.

+Taken together, this means we actually need to add four pieces to Julia to prepare it for statistical programming:

+* Missing Data
+* Tabular Data Structures
+* Model Formulas
+* Factors

+With that overview of our four basic additions to Julia in mind, we now proceed to introduce them in greater detail.
+We then describe our current design, our current implementations of this design and our long-term goals.

 # Introduction

 This manual is meant to introduce new users to the DataFrame package for Julia, which provides the basic data structures needed for real-world data analysis.
 In everything that follows, we'll assume that you've installed and loaded the DataFrames package using the following commands: